 2. Objectives and actions

-To help the employee improve and actually get closer to that ideal workplace behavior, managers need to supply them with a step-by-step action plan.
-It should include SMART performance objectives – Specific, Measurable, Attainable, Relevant, and Time-bound.
-Plus, it has to prompt which practices, tools, and methods the employee may use to meet the set objectives.
+To help the employee improve, managers need to provide a step-by-step action plan.
+It should include SMART performance objectives — Specific, Measurable, Attainable, Relevant, and Time-bound — along with the practices, tools, and methods the employee can use to meet them.

 3. Deadlines